minijaham/PvPUtilities/README.md

 # PvPUtilities
-A simple, laggy and broken combo / reach calculator!
+A simple, laggy, and broken combo/reach calculator!

 This was a spot-on idea, which means this is not the best way to result the same.